 Writing the information

-Before starting to write, the writer discusses the content with a senior member of the team including:
+Before starting to write new information, the writer discusses the content with a senior member of the team including:

 - what should be included

-- how to structure it: for example whether it should be a section, a page, or added to one of the current pages.
+- how to structure it.
+For example, whether it should be a page or a section to be added to one of the current pages.

 Cancer type sections conform to a basic layout.
 The ordering of information within this layout varies according to the cancer type being covered.
 Sections are created using the content model.
 For examples of a section structure, compare the specific cancer sections on site.